Quick Guide to Art Fair Booths

 This is a great example of a booth that has wonderful work, but it's seems busy and cluttered.

-Notice how some work was removed and the remaining work is allowed to breath.
+Notice how some work was removed and the remaining work is allowed to breathe.
 The juror can see the art, but the senses aren't overwhelmed by too much.

 2-D and 3-D work combined in one booth, but the body of work is consistent.